XcooBee/example-payment-sdk-ionic/README.md

 Use the `npm install` command in your terminal window after you have navigated to the project directory.

+## Configure

+Change `Home.tsx` line 8.
+Add campaignId and formId from your XcooBee project for which you wish to process payments.

 ## Run

 ```